Wow (Kylie Minogue song): Chart performance

-In Minogue's native Australia, The song debuted at number eleven where it peaked, and remained on the singles chart for eight weeks.
-It debuted at number thirty-four on the Swedish Singles Chart, until rising to number thirty-two, where it peaked, and stayed in the charts for five weeks.
-In the Romanian Singles Chart, the song debuted at number 63 in February, finally peaking at number 42 in June, becoming her first song ever to miss the top 20.
+In Minogue's native Australia, the song debuted at number eleven where it peaked, and remained on the singles chart for eight weeks.
 In New Zealand, the song debuted at number seventeen on 24 February 2008.
 Following radio airplay, it later rose to number sixteen on 9 March 2008.

-In North America, the song was released to American dance radio-stations and became a moderate success when it debuted within the Top 40 of the Billboard Hot Dance Airplay chart, eventually peaking at number nineteen.
+It debuted at number thirty-four on the Swedish Singles Chart, until rising to number thirty-two, where it peaked, and stayed in the charts for five weeks.
+In the Romania, "Wow" debuted at number 63 in February, finally peaking at number 42 in June, becoming her first song ever to miss the top 20.
+In the United States, the song was released to American dance radio-stations and became a moderate success when it debuted within the Top 40 of the Billboard Hot Dance Airplay chart, eventually peaking at number nineteen.
 The song also peaked at number sixteen and seventeen on the Euro Digital Tracks and Euro Digital Songs charts, respectively.